hund-studio/mdgen/docs/readme.md

 ## Testing the cli tool

 After compiling the CLI tool with `npm run build:cli`, you can test it by installing it globally using `npm i -g .` from the project root.
+Currently, the CLI tool does not support custom configuration.
+It generates the folder containing the HTML output in the parent directory of where it is executed.

+To generate the site, navigate to a folder containing .md files and run `npx mdgen` (after installing it globally as specified above).

 ## Project Status (Beta)